moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 ## 1. Docker registry authentication

 To push plugins to the BSR, you will need to authenticate to the plugin Docker registry using `docker login`.
 The username doesn't matter, but has to be provided.
-Obtain an API token (password) from the [Settings Page](https://buf.build/settings/user) and run the following command:
+Obtain an API token (password) from the [Settings Page](https://buf.build/settings/user) and run this command:

 ```terminal
 $ docker login -u myuser plugins.buf.build